jeffparsons/fridge/README.md

 # Fridge Readme

-Fridge represents a fridge and it's needs.
-I'm learning Scalal! :)
+Fridge represents a fridge and its needs.
+I'm learning Scala! :)